lc8631058/Vision_Based_Vehicle_Detection_and_Tracking_using_Machine_Learning_and_HOG/README.md

 ### Here the resulting bounding boxes are drawn onto the last frame in the series:
 ![alt text][image7]

+The detection and tracking will be much stable if you use every 15 frames' results to detemine the car position at every frame, here I use the `collections.deque(maxlen=15)` to deal with that mind: you save the heatmap of every 15 frames, you sum them up, you set a threshold to filter the false-positive area, because f-p won't be deteced in every frame (otherwise your classifier is really bad, man), so after thresholding the only in single frames detected f-p will be filtered; The other way to avoid f-p area is to set a probability-threshold for SVM, that means only the by SVM deteced areas which have the probability-scores more than fixed number will be judged as cars finally.

 ---

 ### Discussion

-#### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
-Where will your pipeline likely fail?
-What could you do to make it more robust?
+#### 1. Briefly discuss any problems / issues I faced in my implementation of this project.
+Where will my pipeline likely fail?
+What could I do to make it more robust?

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+At first I use HOG to extract features from cars- and non-cars dataset, use the extracted features to train a SVM, then use slide window to search for small blocks from video frames, at the same time use the trained SVM to make classification: whether this block belongs to car or non-car.
+At the beginning I tried a lot of combinations of features, but all failed, no matter which kind of combinations I choose, I can't get the good results without false-positives, that's really trick, and finally I determined that my classifier has some problems, and it's because the extracted features can't reflect the differences between cars and non-cars, and the problem is, for HOG searching, I used L2 as the block normalization, then I use L1 as the block normalization, I get a good performed SVM, and good results.
+For the future I plan to try with different vedios to see if my pipeline can work on different environments.